 1. Writing helps you express your emotions.

-Sometimes, there are some thoughts we are too shy to share with our loved ones no matter how much we trust them.
+“Our society tells us that if you talk about your issues, express your feelings, or even verbalize you have a mental health disorder, you must be “weak.”,” Ryan Parks, M.Ed, LPCC stated.
+Well, sometimes, there are some thoughts we are too shy to share with our loved ones no matter how much we trust them.
 Through writing, we can freely express those grudges and emotions without holding back anything.

 2. Writing helps you remember good memories.